 Tina did her dive course with The Dive Site with Tom Jackson as the instructor.
 In addition, Tina had purchased all her dive gear for over US$1850 (at that time, about AU$2600) on hire purchase on 6 March 2003.
 She did this before she commenced her course.

 Comment: I would never recommend anyone buying their gear before completing a dive course or even before doing a few dives after the course in case they do not like it.
 By purchasing the gear before completing the course, there was even more pressure on Tina to successfully complete the dive course rather than pull out.

 Her course started on 7 March 2003 and the first dives were in a swimming pool.
 After the first day, during which Jackson said that Tina was not very comfortable, she did not come back on the Sunday.
 Jackson phoned her on the Monday and she said she was having problems with taking her mask off.
 They went to the pool alone and did many private training sessions.
-Then, when they were about to do the open water training at Blue Water, Jackson got Jim Lang [perhaps Lane?], another instructor, to do some more pool sessions with Tina.
+Then, when they were about to do the open water training at Blue Water, Jackson got Jim Lane, another instructor, to do another pool one on one session with Tina.

 As mentioned, the open water training was at the same quarry in Birmingham where Gabe did his course, Blue Water.
 Craig Cleckler, who was the divemaster assisting Tom Jackson on Tina's course, commented that "he'd never seen anyone as ill prepared to dive" when she was doing her course.
 Click here to read the actual statement or evidence about this matter.